chandrasaripaka/LLMRouter/README.md

 # Dynamic LLM Router

-A TypeScript system for efficiently managing API calls to multiple Large Language Models (LLMs) with intelligent routing, fallback mechanisms, and caching strategies.
+A system for efficiently managing API calls to multiple Large Language Models (LLMs) with intelligent routing, fallback mechanisms, and caching strategies.

 ## Features